Rowlett, Texas: Demographics

-As of the 2020 United States census, there were 62,535 people, 21,628 households, and 18,181 families residing in the city.
+As of the 2020 census, there were 62,535 people, 21,494 households, and 16,976 families residing in the city.
+The population density was 3014.5 PD/sqmi.
+There were 22,371 housing units.
+The racial makeup of the city was 53.1% White, 17.7% African American, 0.8% Native American, 8.0% Asian, 0.1% Pacific Islander, 6.7% from some other races and 13.6% from two or more races.
+Hispanic or Latino of any race were 21.2% of the population.
+23.4% of residents were under the age of 18, 6.1% were under 5 years of age, and 11.7% were 65 and older.

 Education

 Primary and secondary schools

 The Dallas County portion of Rowlett is served by the Garland Independent School District, while the Rockwall County portion is a part of the Rockwall Independent School District.

 Back, Stephens, Dorsey, Giddens-Steadham, Herfurth, Keeley, Pearson, Rowlett, Cullins-Lakepoint and Liberty Grove Elementary Schools, Coyle and Schrade Middle Schools, and Rowlett High School are located within the city boundaries of Rowlett.

 Garland ISD has a free choice program that allows for a student to attend any school within the district.
-If a school is already full with students that are zoned for that school then students who are not zoned for that school, but chose the school on their choice of school form, will not be able to attend.
+If a school is already full with students that are zoned for that school, then students who are not zoned for that school but chose the school on their choice of school form, will not be able to attend.
 The student will then be enrolled in their second or third choice school unless only the school they are zoned for is available.
 If students choose to attend a school located outside of where they are zoned the GISD is unable to provide a school bus service.
-Students living within two miles of their school can not receive bus service either.
+Students living within two miles of their school cannot receive bus service either.

 Not all students in Rowlett are zoned for Rowlett HS.
 A considerable portion are zoned for Sachse High School in the city of Sachse.
 Rockwall ISD residents are zoned to Cullins-Lake Pointe Elementary School, Williams Middle School and Rockwall High School.